data-6-berkeley/su22/website.md

   * **YouTube Videos.** On the page of a YouTube video, click “Share”, then click “Embed”.
 Copy the code that appears and paste it somewhere in your  `README.md`.
 You’ll notice that the code has numbers for “width” and “height”; feel free to change these.
   * **Songs.** Follow [these](https://developer.spotify.com/documentation/embeds/guides/using-the-iframe-api//) instructions for Spotify and [these](https://support.apple.com/en-gw/guide/music-web/apdm0783785d/web) instructions for Apple Music.
 Other sites will have similar instructions.
   * **Instagram Posts.** On the Instagram website, click the three dots at the top right of any post, then click “Embed” and then “Copy Embed Code”.
 Copy the code that appears and paste it somewhere in your README.md (beware, the code may be a little long).

+**And voila!
+You just made your own website!** Congratulations on finishing Lab 8.
+Feel free to continue to customize your website if you want.
+It's all up to you!

 ## Markdown Guide